 Geelong Arts Centre Little Malop St Redevelopment

-A clever and creative city the size and vibrancy of Geelong requires cultural assets to match the growing and changing needs of the city.
-The Little Malop Street redevelopment will create around 600 construction jobs and more than 300 ongoing local jobs in the tourism and service industries.
-Work will start in 2020 and be completed by the end of 2024.
+The Little Malop Street Redevelopment will create around 600 construction jobs and more than 300 ongoing local jobs in the tourism and service industries.
+Works have since completed on 19 August 2023.

 ARM Architecture appointed to the Little Malop Street Redevelopment